HaavardRei/sdk-nrf/samples/bluetooth/mesh/light_ctrl/README.rst

 You should now see the following actions:

 1. The LED fades from 0% to 100% over a defined transition time following the message :guilabel:`Standby -> On`.
 #.
-The LED stays at 100% for three seconds :guilabel:`On`.
+The LED stays at 100% for ten seconds :guilabel:`On`.
 #.
 The LED fades from 100% to :kconfig:option:`CONFIG_BT_MESH_LIGHT_CTRL_SRV_LVL_PROLONG` over five seconds :guilabel:`On -> Prolong`.
 #.
 The LED stays at :kconfig:option:`CONFIG_BT_MESH_LIGHT_CTRL_SRV_LVL_PROLONG` for three seconds :guilabel:`Prolong`.
 #.
 The LED fades from :kconfig:option:`CONFIG_BT_MESH_LIGHT_CTRL_SRV_LVL_PROLONG` to 0% over five seconds :guilabel:`Prolong -> Standby`.